open-neuromorphic/fpga-snntorch/README.md

 Fabrizio received his Ph.D. from Politecnico di Torino in 2024, with a thesis on efficient inference of spiking neural networks on FPGA platforms.
 He is now an AI Computer Architect at NXP semiconductors.
-He is mainly interested in deep learning and computer architecture, beyond trying to learn how to program decently.
+He is mainly interested in deep learning and computer architecture, beyond trying to learn how to write decent code.